epics-base/exampleJava/README.md

 ### exampleClient

-pvaClientJava examples that access the PVRecords in the database,
+pvaClientJava examples that access the PVRecords in **database**.

+In order to run the examples, **database** must also be built and then the IOC database must be started as follows:

+    mrk> pwd
+    /home/epicsv4/master/exampleJava/database/shell
+    mrk> ./exampleDatabase

-### exampleServer
+### helloPutGet

-Implements a PVRecord that is an example of a PVRecord intended to ba accessed via channelPutGet.
+An example of a PVRecord that implements a "Hello World" service that can be accessed via ChannelPutGet.
-It is a simple HelloWorld example.

-### HelloWorld

-This implements HelloWorld that is accessed via channelRPC.

 ### exampleLink